What is inventory accounting?

 How to do inventory accounting

-1. Count your stock: Conduct a physical stocktake or use inventory software to establish your baseline quantities.
+Conduct a physical stocktake or use inventory software to establish your baseline quantities.
+This gives you an accurate starting point for your records.

-2. Record purchase costs: Track what you pay for each item, including freight and handling.
+Track what you pay for each item, including freight and handling.
+Accurate purchase records are the foundation of reliable inventory accounting.

-5. Update your records: Reconcile your inventory counts with your accounting records regularly.
+Reconcile your inventory counts with your accounting records regularly.
+The more often you do this, the fewer surprises you'll find at year end.

 The level of detail depends on your business.
 A small retailer might use simple estimates, while a manufacturer may need precise tracking across raw materials, work in progress and finished goods.